Jowandy17/iPA-ios2/README.md

-# pyzule
+# vape
-an [azule](https://github.com/Al4ise/Azule) "clone" written in python3. `pyzule` aims to be faster, have more features, have better support for manually modified dylibs, and overall have less issues than azule. officially supports linux, macos, and wsl. tested on arch linux and macos mojave w/ intel cpu.
+an [azule](https://github.com/Al4ise/Azule) "clone" written in python3. `vape` aims to be faster, have more features, have better support for manually modified dylibs, and overall have less issues than azule. officially supports linux, macos, and wsl. tested on arch linux and macos mojave w/ intel cpu.

 ## features
 ~~not many right now, but will probably add some in the future if i need them.~~